UIM-Showdown/uim-showdown-discord-bot/README.md

 The bot does *not* handle this automatically, you will need to do most of it manually:

 * Update the team roster in the backend
-* Modify the Discord roles for the relevant players as needed
-* If the bot is currently running, restart it so it can pull the new version of the signup sheet at startup
+* Use the staff-only "/reload_competition_info" command to pull the new roster from the backend

 ## config.ini format